Replication:DNA copied into DNA

 - DNA Replication - animation

-The following resources were originally accessed through the BioSciEd Net (BEN) digital resources collection, which is the National Science Digital Library (NSDL) (more info) Pathway for biological sciences education.
+The following resources were originally accessed through the BioSciEd Net (BEN) digital resources collection, which is the National Science Digital Library (NSDL) ( This site may be offline. ) Pathway for biological sciences education.
 For more teaching resources, please visit BEN to use their searchable database.
 BEN is free to use, but requires registration.